Geomimicry: Emergent Dynamics in Earth-Mediated Complex Materials: Emergence in Earth-Mediated Matter

 In this section, we present a \emph{bottom-up} framework in which simple soft-matter systems are progressively ``complexified" and mechanically trained to demonstrate the emergence of Earth-mediated material properties. \\

 \textsl{Mixing Mechanical Functions.} Soil at the Earth’s surface is a soft, complex composite material composed of diverse fluid–particulate mixtures.
 Its fundamental building blocks -- sand, clay, silt, polymeric materials, microorganisms, and water -- combine in varying proportions to produce the final soil structure and composition, which in turn dictate macroscopic mechanics and transport functions.
 A zeroth-order model of soil can be engineered by mixing these basic functional groups to create the simplest complex system.
 For example, consider three essential ingredients from the list above: sand, clay, and water.
-These three building blocks introduce distinct mechanical functions—frictional, attractive, and viscous forces, respectively.
+These three building blocks introduce distinct mechanical functions: frictional, attractive, and viscous forces, respectively.
 Earlier work demonstrated that by varying the relative proportions of sand, kaolinite clay and water, one can produce tunable yielding behavior that helps to explain natural mud slides \cite{coussot1995structural,kostynick2022rheology,pradeep2024origins}.
 Furthermore, some of us showed for the first time in a material that brittle-to-ductile failure transitions can be programmed by progressively replacing the frictional component (sand) with the attractive component (clay) \cite{pradeep2024origins}.
 We showed that the full range of reported rheological behaviors for natural debris-flow materials could be reproduced by simply varying the proportions of our three-component mix.
+In dimensionless terms, the flow regime of these mixtures is governed by the viscous number $J = \dot{\gamma}\eta(\phi)/\tau_y$, where $\dot{\gamma}$ is the shear rate, $\eta(\phi)$ is the viscous dissipation as a function of particle concentration $\phi$, and $\tau_y$ is the suspension yield stress.
+The viscous number $J$ thus estimates the ratio of the grain rearrangement timescale to the macroscopic deformation timescale.
 These results demonstrate how a geomimicry approach can help to develop predictive models for natural hazards.

 Another case of complexifying soft soil-based matter is that of the most widely used material in the world, cement.
 Cement is produced by combining particulate phases with reactive chemistry; hydration products lock together frictional, attractive, and viscous interactions into a rigid, load-bearing network \cite{taylor1997cement,ioannidou2016mesoscale,Goyal2021physics}.
 This transformation from a tunable soft composite to a hardened solid illustrates how engineered complexity can create entirely new and robust mechanical functions \cite{ioannidou2016crucial}.\\